 Mark Petering has received numerous awards from organizations such as ASCAP, SCI, and the National Guild of Community Schools of the Arts.
 He is the winner of the Swan Composer Prize for wind ensemble and winner of the Music Festival of the Hamptons Composition Competition for orchestra.
 The premiere of his Hamptons’ work Train & Tower after Sibelius for Orchestra, Tape and Live Train made music history as Lukas Foss, the composer, and the Atlantic Chamber Orchestra coordinated the performance with a moving Long Island Rail Road locomotive controlled by the composer.
 The event was covered by the BBC, NPR, and The New York Times.
 The work was named a Top 10 All-Time musical composition in Gramophone Magazine for orchestral works evoking railways with Petering at #8 and Berlioz at #9 in the October 2008 edition.

-Additionally, Petering's Concerto for Clarinet and Strings ("Three Psalms") was awarded an honorable mention in the American Prize Competition and his Lament for Tuba and Orchestra for Aubrey Foard was premiered by the Charlotte Symphony led by Christopher Warren-Green.
+Additionally, Petering's Concerto for Clarinet and Strings ("Three Psalms") was awarded an honorable mention in the American Prize Competition and his Lament for Tuba and Orchestra for Baltimore Symphony Orchestra Tubist Aubrey Foard was premiered by the Charlotte Symphony led by Christopher Warren-Green.
 The following week after the Charlotte Symphony premiere, Maestro Warren-Green flew to England to conduct the ceremonial music for Prince Harry and Meghan Markle's wedding.
 The Lament serves as the first movement of his Concerto for Tuba and Orchestra which will be premiered in its entirety by the US Army Orchestra February 7, 2020 at Brucker Hall across from Arlington National Cemetery at Fort Myer, VA, featuring Mr. Foard.